 Current Term: 2019-21

-Marion S. McIntosh is originally from Monroeville, AL, and currently works as a Process Engineer at Honda Manufacturing of Alabama, LLC.
+Marion S. McIntosh is originally from Monroeville, AL, and currently works as a Process Engineer in automotive manufacturing.
 He is a graduate of the University of Alabama with Bachelor’s and Master’s degrees in Industrial Engineering, May 2003 and August 2006, respectively.
 While at the Capstone, Marion served as a Regional Executive Board member, and President of the UA Chapter of the National Society of Black Engineers.
 He also served as an SGA Senator, and a 2005 Student Fellow in the Blackburn Institute.
 Marion gained experience working with students as a Residential Assistant and Hall Director in Housing and Residential Communities, and a Teaching Assistant in the Dept. of Industrial Engineering.
 In his spare time, he volunteers as a motivational speaker and addresses youth groups, minority engineering students, and professional organizations on topics ranging from collegiate success to community activism.
 He aspires to get more actively involved in public service and volunteers on various political campaigns.
 Marion currently serves on the Board of Directors for the Alabama Mathematics, Science, Technology, and Engineering Coalition (AMSTEC) and is a Life Member of the Alpha Phi Alpha Fraternity, Inc.

 Current Term: 2018-20